sichenz/GEMM-Optimization/README.md

 ---

-## What I Learned
+## What We Learned

-1. **WMMA API is tricky**: Requires shared memory, strict layout requirements (col-major for B), and warp-level coordination.
+1. **WMMA API is more complex than expected**: It requires shared memory, has strict layout requirements (B matrix must be col-major), and needs careful warp-level coordination.
+The documentation wasn't always clear, so we had to figure some things out through trial and error.

-2. **Correctness first**: Spent a lot of time getting correctness right before optimizing.
-Small bugs can cause huge issues.
+2. **Correctness before optimization**: We spent a significant amount of time just getting the kernels to produce correct results.
+Small bugs can cause completely wrong outputs or crashes, so validation was crucial.

-3. **Register pressure matters**: Using 8 warps caused register spilling and lower occupancy.
-4 warps worked better.

-4. **Tile sizes are important**: Larger tiles reduce kernel launch overhead, but need to fit in shared memory (48KB limit).

-5. **Profiling is essential**: Need Nsight Compute to understand bottlenecks.
-Memory bandwidth, occupancy, and register usage all matter.
+3. **Register pressure is a real issue**: We initially thought more warps would always be better, but using 8 warps actually hurt performance because of register pressure.
+This was counterintuitive but important to understand.

+4. **Shared memory is limited**: We tried larger tile sizes but hit the 48KB shared memory limit per SM.
+This forced us to be more careful about memory usage.

+5. **Profiling helps a lot**: Using Nsight Compute revealed that memory bandwidth was our main bottleneck, not compute.
+This guided our optimization efforts.

 ---

 ## Challenges

-1. **WMMA API learning curve**: Documentation can be sparse, had to figure out layout requirements through trial and error.
+1. **WMMA API learning curve**: The documentation wasn't always clear, especially about matrix layouts.
+We had to experiment a lot to get things working correctly.

-2. **Debugging GPU code**: Hard to debug (no easy printf).
-Validation was key.

-3. **Performance tuning**: Many factors affect performance.
-Iterative optimization needed.
+2. **Debugging GPU code**: Debugging is much harder than CPU code - no easy printf, and errors can be silent.
+We had to rely heavily on validation against cuBLAS to catch bugs.

+3. **Performance tuning**: There are many factors that affect performance (register usage, occupancy, memory access patterns, etc.).
+It took a lot of iteration to understand what was actually helping.

-4. **Shared memory limits**: Had to carefully manage shared memory to stay under 48KB per block.
+4. **Shared memory limits**: We tried larger tiles but kept hitting the 48KB limit.
+Had to be careful about padding and buffer sizes.

+5. **HPC environment**: Working on Greene had its own challenges - Singularity containers, SLURM job scheduling, and file transfer issues added complexity.

 ---

 ## Results

 All benchmark results are in the `results/` directory:
-- `results/benchmark_results.csv` - Complete benchmark data
+- `results/benchmark_results.csv` - Complete benchmark data for all kernels and matrix sizes
-- `results/final/performance_summary.txt` - Final performance summary
+- `results/gpu_specs.txt` - GPU specifications and performance characteristics
+- `results/analysis_report.txt` - Performance analysis report
-- `results/final/comparison_table.txt` - Performance comparison
+- `results/*.png` - Performance plots and roofline analysis
+- `logs/test_benchmark.out` - Latest test run output with verification results

 ---